 How to Dry Window Areas After Moisture Exposure

-This guide explains safe and effective drying methods for window frames, trim, and surrounding materials.
-If you have recently noticed damp areas near your windows, it may be helpful to first detect moisture around window frames so you can identify all affected surfaces before beginning the drying process.
+This guide explains safe drying methods for window frames, trim, sills, and nearby wall materials.
+If you are not sure how far the dampness has spread, first detect moisture around window frames so you can identify all affected surfaces before beginning the drying process.

 Why Prompt Drying Matters